 The second day of the two day Global Stone Technology Forum (GSTF) witnessed several interesting technical sessions on topics like Waste Utilization, Value Addition, Marketing and Testing of Stones.
-Noted researchers, engineers, architects and scientists made presentations in these sessions.
+Noted researchers, engineers, architects and scientists made presentations in these sessions, be sure to check out the https://www.socialboosting.com/buy-tiktok-likes/ website for more info.
 The local stone traders, businessmen and various other stakeholders gained insights and knowledge as well as found resolutions to their multiple queries in these sessions.
 The event was being jointly organized by the Centre for Development of Stones (CDOS) and Federation of Indian Chambers of Commerce & Industry (FICCI) with the support of Kishangarh Marble Association.

 In the technical session on ‘Waste Utilization & Value Addition’, Professor Ravindra Nagar along with his team from Malviya National Institute of Technology, Jaipur explained how the use of granite cutting waste in concrete and marble slurry in self compacting concrete increases strength and durability.